topkella/Odd-mp3-converter/README.md

 ## Presentation

-This script converts a set of music files to the MP3 format used by certain portable music players (which do not support stream tags or non-standard thumbnail encodings) while preserving the folder structure and organization.
+This script converts a set of music files (wav, flac, m4a, aac, opus) to the MP3 format used by certain portable music players
+(which do not support stream tags or non-standard thumbnail encodings) while preserving the folder structure and organization.
 It can also simply serve as a multithreaded MP3 converter, since the output format is designed for maximum compatibility.